d12frosted/elpa-mirror/gnu/org-remark-readme.txt

   │ ;; Optional if you would like to highlight websites via eww-mode │ (with-eval-after-load 'eww
   │   (org-remark-eww-mode +1))
+  │
+  │ ;; Optional if you would like to highlight EPUB books via nov.el │ (with-eval-after-load 'nov
+  │   (org-remark-nov-mode +1))
+  │
+  │ ;; Optional if you would like to highlight Info documentation via Info-mode │ (with-eval-after-load 'info
+  │   (org-remark-info-mode +1))
   └────

   Unless you explicitly load `org' during Emacs initialization, I